Pat Foye

-Patrick Joseph Foye (born January 31, 1957) is an American lawyer who served as Chairman and CEO of the New York Metropolitan Transportation Authority (MTA).
-Prior to this role, he served as President of the MTA and Executive Director of the Port Authority of New York and New Jersey.
+Patrick Joseph Foye (born January 31, 1957) is an American lawyer who served as chairman and CEO of the New York Metropolitan Transportation Authority (MTA).
+Prior to this role, he served as president of the MTA and executive director of the Port Authority of New York and New Jersey.

 Life and career

-Foye graduated cum laude from Fordham University and attended Fordham Law School, where he also served as associate editor for the Fordham Law Review.
+Foye graduated cum laude from Fordham University and attended Fordham Law School, where he served as associate editor for the Fordham Law Review.
+Foye also received an honorary doctorate of humane letters from Fordham University on May 21, 2022.
 As a lawyer, he worked with Skadden Arps.
 He was appointed by Governor Eliot Spitzer to be chairman of New York's Empire State Development Corporation and was a board member of the Metropolitan Transportation Authority.
-Foye was Deputy County Executive for Economic Development under Nassau County Executive Ed Mangano.
+Foye was deputy county executive for economic development under Nassau County Executive Ed Mangano.

-In October 2011, Governor Andrew Cuomo appointed Foye to the post of Executive Director of the Port Authority.
+In October 2011, Governor Andrew Cuomo appointed Foye to the post of executive director of the Port Authority.
 Cuomo ousted Christopher O. Ward who was a David Paterson appointee.
-In November 2015, Foye announced would leave the position in March 2016.
+In November 2015, Foye announced he would leave the position in March 2016.
 In March 2016, Foye announced he would delay his departure from the position until June 2016, as no replacement had yet been named.
 Foye later decided to remain in his post as executive director.
-On August 14, 2017, Foye was succeeded by Rick Cotton as Executive Director of the Port Authority of New York and New Jersey.
+On August 14, 2017, Foye was succeeded by Rick Cotton as executive director of the Port Authority of New York and New Jersey.

-In 2017, Foye became President of the Metropolitan Transportation Authority (MTA).
-On April 1, 2019, Foye was appointed Chairman and CEO of the MTA by Governor Cuomo with approval from the New York State Senate.
+In 2017, Foye became president of the Metropolitan Transportation Authority (MTA).
+On April 1, 2019, Foye was appointed chairman and CEO of the MTA by Governor Cuomo with approval from the New York State Senate.
 In late July 2021, Pat Foye stepped down at the behest of Governor Cuomo to be replaced by Janno Lieber.
 In September 2021, after Andrew Cuomo stepped down, Foye announced he would not become the CEO of Empire State Development, and allow Kathy Hochul to nominate her own choice.

+Since leaving government, Foye has advocated on behalf of ASTM in support of their proposal for a new 8th Avenue entrance to Pennsylvania Station (New York City).